Belarusian vs Cantonese

 Belarusian vs Cantonese Difficulty

 The Belarusian vs Cantonese difficulty level basically depends on the number of Belarusian Alphabets and Cantonese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Belarusian and Cantonese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Belarusian and Cantonese, which language is harder to learn?
-Time required to learn Belarusian is Not Available while to learn Cantonese time required is 88 weeks.
+Time required to learn Belarusian is 44 weeks while to learn Cantonese time required is 88 weeks.